Top10VPN is editorially independent. Buying a VPN through our links supports our work.

 If you have an Amazon account registered outside the UK, you won’t find the Channel 4 app in the Amazon Appstore.
 This is the case even if you switch to a UK IP address.

-But since Channel 4 allows you to watch content in-browser, even on Fire TV, the process is a lot simpler.
-Simply, follow the instructions for mobile, using your Fire TV’s Silk Browser to stream Channel 4.
+Since Channel 4 allows you to watch content in-browser, even on Fire TV, you can use your device’s Silk Browser to stream Channel 4 content.

 Apple TV